mootools/mootools-core/Docs/Fx/Fx.Morph.md

 ### Notes:

-- If you pass a string with the css selector, make sure you write the selector exactly as written in your css.
+- If a string is passed as the CSS selector, the selector must be identical to the one within the CSS.
 - Multiple selectors (with commas) are not supported.